 Martin Eve (University of London): “Open Access: The State of Play, or why it should be easy but why it isn’t”

-Sian Bayne (University of Edinburgh): “Web essays and digital artifacts: embedding digital research in online teaching”
+Sian Bayne (University of Edinburgh): “Web essays and digital artefacts: embedding digital research in online teaching”

 Annie Maddison Warren (Cranfield University): “Improving the research student experience: a tale of change within change”